Justice Minister (Denmark)

-The Danish Minister for Justice (Justitsministeren) is the head of the Ministry of Justice and a cabinet member.

-As of 2024, the Minister of Justice is Peter Hummelgaard.
+The Danish Minister of Justice (Justitsministeren) is the head of the Ministry of Justice and a cabinet member.
+As of 2026, the Minister of Justice is Nicolai Wammen.

-Authority

-The Ministry of Justice is responsible for the enforcement of safety, security, law and justice in Denmark.
-In criminal proceedings, it has oversight over the Police of Denmark, the Danish Security and Intelligence Service, the Courts of Denmark, and the Danish Prison and Probation Service.

 Legislation

 In 2023, the Justice Minister announced that the Danish government would ban public desecration of religious scriptures such as the Quran.

 In 2024, the Justice Minister announced that the Danish government would require parental consent for children under the age of 15 to create profiles on social media platforms such as TikTok.